StockNews.com Upgrades Palatin Technologies (NYSEAMERICAN:PTN) to “Hold”

-Palatin Technologies (NYSEAMERICAN:PTN – Get Rating) was upgraded by analysts at StockNews.com from a “sell” rating to a “hold” rating in a note issued to investors on Saturday.
+Palatin Technologies (NYSEAMERICAN:PTN – Get Rating) was upgraded by StockNews.com from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Monday.

-Separately, HC Wainwright reissued a “buy” rating and issued a $70.00 price target on shares of Palatin Technologies in a report on Monday, March 13th.
+Separately, HC Wainwright restated a “buy” rating and issued a $70.00 target price on shares of Palatin Technologies in a report on Monday, March 13th.

-Several hedge funds have recently added to or reduced their stakes in the business.
-CIBC Asset Management Inc acquired a new position in Palatin Technologies during the first quarter worth about $41,000.
-Montis Financial LLC acquired a new position in Palatin Technologies during the first quarter worth about $58,000.
-Renaissance Technologies LLC raised its stake in Palatin Technologies by 388.0% during the second quarter.
-Renaissance Technologies LLC now owns 226,900 shares of the biopharmaceutical company’s stock worth $64,000 after acquiring an additional 180,400 shares in the last quarter.
-Jane Street Group LLC acquired a new position in Palatin Technologies during the first quarter worth about $103,000.
-Finally, Millennium Management LLC acquired a new position in Palatin Technologies during the fourth quarter worth about $118,000.
-Institutional investors and hedge funds own 9.03% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+CIBC Asset Management Inc acquired a new stake in Palatin Technologies in the 1st quarter valued at $41,000.
+Montis Financial LLC acquired a new stake in Palatin Technologies in the 1st quarter valued at $58,000.
+Dimensional Fund Advisors LP acquired a new stake in Palatin Technologies in the 3rd quarter valued at $135,000.
+Jane Street Group LLC acquired a new stake in Palatin Technologies in the 1st quarter valued at $103,000.
+Finally, Millennium Management LLC acquired a new stake in Palatin Technologies in the 4th quarter valued at $118,000.
+9.03% of the stock is owned by institutional investors.

 Palatin Technologies Company Profile